asaidalaoui/IOS/GROUP13README.txt

 3. Differences:

++The bucket list has been implemented inside the goals functionality.
-+The available time left view is implemented onto the WeeklyTasksTableViewController.
++The available time left view portion was already implemented in the beta version of the application.

 4. Special Instructions: Any special instructions needed to make sure your app can be built and run.
 For example, if you use CocoaPods - the minimum version to use.
 This project uses IQKeyboardManagerSwift cocoapod.
 The minimum are iOS 8.0 and Xcode 7.3.
 The used IQKeyboardManager version used for this version is 4.0.2 (latest).